iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#035] [Repost] Riot broke out at Monophonic HQ again, Administration Bureau greenlit use of riot control methods.md

 **@ROBO\_Head** Tell him to stop it!

 **ROBO_Head**<br>
-Note: Analyze technology viability of forming quasi-human feces with the application of Quantum Physics
+Note: Analyze technology viability of forming quasi\-human feces with the application of Quantum Physics

 **CHanatsuka**<br>
 Wait Robo are you serious about this NOOOOO!!!!!